tsangsiu/RB109/Part_2/readme.md

 # => A B C
 ````

 ### 20220217B

 #### `String#count` vs `String#scan`

-- `String#count` counts the intersection of sets defined by the arguments.
+- `String#count` counts the intersection of sets defined by the arguments..

 ````ruby
 # count the number of 'b' ({'b', 'b'} = {'b'})
 'abbc'.count('bb') # => 2